Cocalero: Indigenous organizing in Bolivia

-Bolivia is a multiethnic, majority indigenous country in South America.
-Among over three dozen Amerindian nations, the most prominent are the Quechuas, Aymaras, Chiquitanos, Guaranís, and Mojeños.
-White and mestizo Bolivians have traditionally held power in the country since the time of colonization.
-For hundreds of years indigenous people were employed by mines that exported the country's mineral wealth abroad, first to Spain and then to other parts of quickly industrializing countries such as the U.S. and Western Europe following independence in 1809.
+Bolivia is a multiethnic nation, being home to over three dozen Amerindian nations, with the most prominent being the Quechuas, Aymaras, Chiquitanos, Guaranís, and Mojeños.
+White and mestizo Bolivians historically held power within Bolivia, with indigenous people frequently employed in mines that would export the nation's mineral wealth to Spain and later the United States and Western Europe after gaining independence in 1809.

 In the 1980s, the Bolivian Mining Corporation closed many mines, which forced many former miners into coca production.
 Not only did coca farming provide a living for the ex-miners, but the turn from wage labor to farming allowed for more political organization.
 Many of the organizations formed during this time period such as the Confederation of Indigenous Peoples of Bolivia later joined forces with the Confederación Sindical Única de Trabajadores Campesinos de Bolivia and the Confederación Sindical de Colonizadores de Bolivia to form the beginnings of the Movimiento al Socialismo, the Party of Evo Morales.
 Among major mobilizations since its inception, the Confederation of Indigenous Peoples of Bolivia has played a part in marches for land reform, indigenous autonomy, and for a plurinational state.